Who is eligible for CAPS services?

 Yes, Public Safety will provide transportation to some local treatment providers.
 You can see which providers Public Safety will take you to and from on their Medical and Safety Escorts page.
 Also, please refer to Public Safety’s transportation policy for more information.

-What if I cannot afford to pay my health insurance co-pay for my counseling appointments?
+What if I cannot afford to pay my health insurance co-pay for my off-campus counseling appointments?

 If I use my health insurance, will my parent(s) find out I am meeting with a counselor?